 - Finding Our Way Home, an annual retreat for UU religious professionals of Color

 - Thrive for Youth and Young Adults of Color

 - Virtual Community Gatherings for UUs of Color

 - Racial justice stories from our faith movement

 - General Assembly presentations on multiculturalism and racial justice

 - Catalyst: the UUA newsletter on racial and ethnic ministries

 Effective justice ministry depends on partnership, since racial discrimination touches everyone.
-UU partners in racial justice work, beyond the Unitarian Universalist Association, include UU State Action Networks, the Unitarian Universalist Service Committee, the UU College of Social Justice, Diverse & Revolutionary UU Multicultural Ministries (DRUUMM), and Allies for Racial Equity.
+UU partners in racial justice work, beyond the Unitarian Universalist Association, include UU State Action Networks, the Unitarian Universalist Service Committee, the UU College of Social Justice, Diverse & Revolutionary UU Multicultural Ministries (DRUUMM), Black Lives of Unitarian Universalism (BLUU), and Allies for Racial Equity.
 UUs also form interfaith partnerships, such as with the Interfaith Organizing Initiative, Congregation-Based Community Organizations, the Forward Together movement, the NAACP, and the Living Legacy Project.